HeadCrash: Formation, Scapegoat, major label signing, and death of Weber (1989–1993)

-In the late 1980s, the German duo of Ulrich Franke and Fritz Weber formed various electronica projects under a wide variety of names such as Cybex Factor, Pink Noise, Anaconda, among others.
+In the late 1980s and early 1990s, the German duo of Ulrich Franke and Fritz Weber formed various electronica projects under a wide variety of names such as Cybex Factor, Pink Noise, Anaconda, among others (with Tom Melling as a frequent third collaborator).
 They released the single "God & Evil" in 1989, which created controversy due to an edited explicit image of Pope John Paul II on the single's cover.
 The duo was sued by the Catholic Church, although it was later thrown out of court.
-To release the single, Franke and Weber started their own record label entitled Bit Bites Brain.
-Around the same time, vocalist Allen Wright (who was an American living in Germany) was the final singer in the punk rock band Wedding Tackle, which disbanded in 1992.
-That same year, Wright, Franke, and Weber teamed up with guitarist Herwig Meyszner to form HeadCrash.
+To release their projects, Franke and Weber started their own record label entitled Bit Bites Brain.
+Around the same time, vocalist Allen Wright (who was an American living in Germany) was the final singer in the punk rock band Wedding Tackle; they disbanded in 1992.
+That same year, Wright, Franke, and Weber teamed up with guitarist Herwig Meyszner to form a new band.
 Wright was on lead vocals, Meyszner was on guitars, Weber was on keyboards and programming (which included the drum machine), and Franke was on keyboards and programming (in addition to production).
+The band contributed a remix to the Armageddon Dildos single "Homicidal Maniac" for the major label Sire Records under the name The HeadCrash Posse.
+The band eventually shortened their name to simply HeadCrash afterwards.

-Initially, HeadCrash was envisioned as a studio project only, with no intentions of playing live.
-The quartet recorded and released their debut effort, Scapegoat, in 1993.
+Initially, their project was envisioned as a studio effort only, with no intentions of playing live.
+The quartet recorded and released their debut album, Scapegoat, in 1993.
 It was released on the prominent electronic label Zoth Ommog.
-Scapegoat managed to attract industry attention, and HeadCrash was subsequently signed by the major label EastWest Records that same year.
+Scapegoat managed to attract industry attention, and HeadCrash were subsequently signed by the major label EastWest Records that same year.
 The band then commenced recording of their second album throughout the year.
 During the process, guitarist Roger Ingenthron from the hardcore punk band Spermbirds assisted HeadCrash in the studio.
 He was eventually made an official member of the band during the sessions.
+Although the band largely self-produced themselves, Victory guitarist Tommy Newton was involved with production as well.

 Tragedy struck the band in December 1993 when Weber committed suicide.
 Exact details were not reported and no note was found.
 His death was later mentioned in the liner notes of HeadCrash's second album along with the passing of Meyszner's father due to lung cancer.
 Since the album was nearly finished and also the signing to EastWest Records, HeadCrash opted to continue on.